ruwaa-mohamed/UTK-ISAAC-Tutorial/README.md

 ```
 scp [source] [destination]
 ```
-Be sure to always denote folders with a forward slash `/` even though your local file system will sometimes list directories with a backslash `\`.
+Be sure to always denote folders/directories with a forward slash `/` even though your local file system will sometimes list them with a backslash `\`.
 A linux terminal will not correctly process backslashes.

 So, if we want to transfer a local file called "file.txt" onto ISAAC:
 ```